flynneva/renode-linux-runner-action/README.md

 - `shared-dir` - Path to the shared directory.
 Contents of this directory will be mounted in Renode.
 The embedded Linux in Renode will start in this directory.
 - `renode-run` - A command or a list of commands to run in Renode.
 - `devices` - List of devices to add to the workflow.
 If not specified, the action will not install any devices.
+- `image-source-type` - url or path.
+If not specified: url
-- `image-path` - Url to tar.xz archive with compiled embedded Linux image.
+- `image-source` - url of path to tar.xz archive with compiled embedded Linux image.
 If not specified, the action will use the default one.
 See releases for examples.

 ### Devices syntax